 Intensive Support Coordination includes all of the activities of support coordination, but the activities reflect specialized overall coordination of waiver, medical and behavioral support services on behalf of waiver participants with exceptional medical and/or behavioral needs.
 Intensive support coordinators assist waiver participants with complex needs through: assessing complex needs; identifying and addressing barriers to care; accessing needed resources and services offered through the waiver as well as the larger healthcare system; taking active measures to address complex needs; and fostering and maintaining family and other informal relationships and support.
-The provision of intensive case management requires advanced training, knowledge and skills required to address the severity of medical and related needs that present in the management of physical and behavioral health as well as interventions and activities that foster prevention of health deterioration and exacerbation of medical/behavioral conditions.
-Examples of conditions which may require intensive case management include: tracheostomy care; complex suctioning, risk of choking and aspiration, complex diabetes management, presence of gastrointestinal complications, and history of low trauma fractures.
+The provision of intensive support coordination requires advanced training, knowledge and skills required to address the severity of medical and related needs that present in the management of physical and behavioral health as well as interventions and activities that foster prevention of health deterioration and exacerbation of medical/behavioral conditions.
+Examples of conditions which may require intensive case management include: tracheostomy care, risk of choking and aspiration, complex diabetes management, presence of gastrointestinal complications, history of low trauma fractures, and any condition with a history of complex behavioral needs.
 This list is not all-inclusive but provides examples of the level of participant risk ameliorated through the provision of intensive case management.
 Documentation must support the presence of continued need with the expectation that intensive case managers will work closely with physicians and other healthcare providers in the management of complex conditions.
 The condition must support frequent and enhanced level of monitoring, intervention and follow-up which is described and clearly documented.
-The need for intensive case management is determined at the initial assessment and annual review.
-Intensive case management services may be provided to individuals scheduled for transition from institutions for a period of sixty (60) days prior to the discharge date; however, community-based claims will not be submitted for reimbursement until after the waiver participant has been transitioned to the community.
-Intensive case manager qualifications include a Bachelor of Science Degree or Master's Degree in Nursing with specialization or experience in acute care, ICF/ID long term care, or medical rehabilitation.
-The individual or agency provider will have experience working with the identified population of intellectually disabled/developmentally disabled individuals or a closely-related population.
-When the waiver participant's primary risk in is the area of challenging behaviors, intensive case manager qualifications to include Master's degree in behavior analysis, psychology, social work, or counseling with applicable licensure may be used in service delivery.
+The need for intensive support coordination is determined at initial assessment and annual review.